The Franchising Code complaint handling procedure

 The parties have 3 weeks to negotiate a resolution to the dispute between themselves, in good faith.

-After the Notice of Dispute has been sent, the parties must then try to resolve the dispute between themselves, acting in “good faith“.
+After the Notice of Dispute has been given, the parties must then try to resolve the dispute between themselves, acting in “good faith” within 3 weeks.

 Under Australian common (unwritten) law, good faith requires the parties to an agreement to act reasonably and not arbitrarily or dishonestly.
 They must have regard to the legitimate interests of the other party.
 Courts have found business dealings to be not in good faith when they involve one party acting for some ulterior motive, or in a way that undermines or denies the other party the benefits of a contract.

-If the dispute is not resolved within 3 weeks, you can request that a mediator be appointed to facilitate the resolution of the dispute.
+If the dispute is not resolved within 3 weeks of the Notice being given, you can request that a mediator be appointed to facilitate the resolution of the dispute.

 You request a mediator to facilitate your resolution by sending us an on-line Request to Appoint a Mediator (click link)